knative/docs/docs/serving/samples/rest-api-go/README.md

 kubectl apply --filename docs/serving/samples/rest-api-go/sample.yaml
 ```

-The above command creates a Knative Service within your Kubernetes cluster in
+This command creates a Knative Service within your Kubernetes cluster in
 the default namespace.

 ## Explore the Service